Kraków Metro

-The Kraków Metro (Polish: Metro w Krakowie) is a planned autonomous rapid transit system in the Polish city of Kraków.
-The projected span of the system, including two lines with 29 stations was presented by the city in September 2025.
+The Kraków Metro (Metro w Krakowie) is a planned autonomous rapid transit system in the Polish city of Kraków.
+The projected span of the system with two lines and 29 stations was presented by the city in September 2025.

 History

 The first plan for the construction of a Kraków Metro appeared in the 1960s, when the conference of scientists and transport specialists entitled "Metro in Krakow" was held.
 In 1973 work began on tunnel underneath the Krakow's main railway station.
 According to the initial plans, the structure was to be much longer, but at the end only a 1420-metre-long tram tunnel from the Mogilskie Roundabout to Kraków University of Technology was opened in 2008.

 The idea of building the Kraków Metro came back in 2014, when the project was put to a referendum, in which 55.11% of residents voted in favour of its implementation.
 In 2021 a feasibility study of the project was presented, where the premetro variant from Bronowice to Nowa Huta was recommended.
 As of January 2024, the environmental impact assessment was being made.
 Due to the current plans, the construction works could start in 2029 and will last for around 4 years.
 In June 2024, the premetro project underwent major changes under the city's new administration.

 In September 2025 a new, expanded metro project was unveiled.
 The city is currently looking for a contractor.